rastiqdev/better-sunst0rm/README.md

 ## Installation

+1. Install the latest version of Python. (the bundled version of Python in macOS has issues with better-sunst0rm)
-1. Clone the git repo (`git clone https://github.com/rastiqdev/better-sunst0rm`)
+2. Clone the git repo (`git clone https://github.com/rastiqdev/better-sunst0rm`)
-2. Install the pip requirements (`pip3 install -r requirements.txt`)
+3. Install the pip requirements (`pip3 install -r requirements.txt`)
-3. Done!!! :)
+4. Done!!! :)

 ## How to use?
 | Option (short)  | Option (long)               | Description                              |